-11 min read · Pillar Guide
+11 min read · Guide

 What LP SmartSide actually is

-Installation specifics
+Installation specifics and warranty

-Cost positioning
+Cost positioning and long-term economics

-When LP is not the right answer
+When LP is the right answer — and when it is not

 LP SmartSide vs. James Hardie — California comparison